Goals of the DFC research database

 How was the database created?

 We developed a process for identifying, selecting and adding the sources to the database which was guided by the DFC Management Committee and involved consultations with members of our Advisory Board the the wider DFC community.
-This included developing criteria for selecting the database sources and a process of quality assurance.
+This included developing criteria for selecting the database sources and a process of quality assurance (see the user guide).

 The work on the research database has been carried out by a team of DFC researchers led by Dr Didem Özkul, with entries also created by Gazal Shekhawat, Saumyadeep Mandal and Zichen Hu.
 We also carried out an online consultation inviting contributions and suggestions from our wider network.